 | Influenza | Yearly | Yearly |

-Health Care That Prevents Problems
+Preventive Health Care

-| Type of Prevention | Duration of Protection | Ease of Use |
+| Type | Duration of Protection | Ease of Use |

-| Collar | 3–8 months (depends on brand) | Very easy; just put on collar |
+| Collar | 3–8 months (brand-dependent) | Very easy — just put on collar |

-| Spot-on Drops | 1 month per dose | Easy; apply to skin between shoulders |
+| Spot-on Drops | 1 month per dose | Easy — apply between shoulders |

-| Chewable Tablets | 1 month per dose | Very easy; give like treat or food |
+| Chewable Tablets | 1 month per dose | Very easy — give like a treat |

-| Shampoos | Immediate; short-term | Moderate; needs bathing |
+| Shampoos | Immediate; short-term | Moderate — requires bathing |

-| Sprays | Few days to a week | Moderate; spray on coat and bed |
+| Sprays | Few days to a week | Moderate — spray on coat and bed |

 Supplements for Dogs

-Common Toxic Foods and Symptoms table for quick reference
+Common Toxic Foods and Symptoms

 | Food | Symptoms in Dogs | Severity |